ZeroFoxtrotAlpha/.paris/README.md

 Students or hams can visualize Morse as digital signals.

-Demonstrates the relationship between timing, WPM, and human error.
+Demonstrates the relationship between timing, CPM, and human error.

 4. Audio or RF Playback